ProstoyVadila/web_scrapper/README.md

 }
 ```

-GET `/expired` - to get the list of sites with expires xpaths
+GET `/expired` - to get the list of all sites with expires xpaths

 Response: